DHTMLX/docs-spreadsheet/docs/installation.md

 ---
-sidebar_label: How to Install dhtmlxSpreadSheet
+sidebar_label: How to Install DHTMLX Spreadsheet
-title: JavaScript Spreadsheet - How to Install dhtmlxSpreadSheet
+title: JavaScript Spreadsheet - How to Install DHTMLX Spreadsheet
 description: changetext
 ---

-# How to Install dhtmlxSpreadSheet
+# How to Install DHTMLX Spreadsheet

-To install SpreadSheet package into your project you need to download the component package and include source files on a page by setting paths to them.
+To install Spreadsheet package into your project you need to download the component package and include source files on a page by setting paths to them.

 The source files are represented in two versions: the **full** version and the **minified** one.